weecology/forecasting-course/content/lessons/R-evaluating-forecasts-2/r_tutorial.md

 length(in_interval[in_interval == TRUE]) / length(in_interval)
 ```

+* Called "coverage"
-* We want this value to be as close to the value of the interval as possible, so we want it to be close to 0.8
+* Want coverage value to be as close to the value of the interval as possible
+* So we want it to be close to 0.8

 > * **Now it's your turn.**
 > * Write code to evaluate the coverage of the seasonal ARIMA model